 - Receiving reports of lost or stolen fuel credit cards; and

-- Receiving reports regarding disputed invoices.
+- Receiving reports regarding contested invoices; and

 Fuel Credit Card User